ReconquestP2P/Reconquest/replit.md

 - **Email System**: Comprehensive email notifications for users and admin (welcome, loan updates, password resets).
 - **UI/UX**: Responsive design, dedicated borrower/lender dashboards, "How it works" section, FAQs, About page, and consistent branding.
 - **Gamification**: Blockchain-themed achievement badge system.
-- **Bitcoin Multisig Escrow**: Automated 2-of-3 multisig Bitcoin testnet escrow address generation for secure collateral handling, with client-side key generation and secure storage.
+- **Bitcoin Multisig Escrow**: Automated 2-of-3 multisig Bitcoin testnet escrow address generation for secure collateral handling.
+- **Firefish Ephemeral Key Model**: Maximum security Bitcoin key management where private keys are generated client-side, used to pre-sign recovery transactions, then immediately discarded from memory.
+Users NEVER see their private keys.
+Instead, they download pre-signed recovery transactions that can be broadcast if the platform disappears.

 ## External Dependencies